Sourdough Red Velvet Cookies Without Food Coloring

 You can still make this recipe, even if you don’t have sourdough discard.
 Just mix together 28 grams of all purpose flour and 28 grams of water, use this in its place.

-Can I make these vegan?
+Can you make red velvet cookies vegan?

 Yes, use vegan butter, vegan cream cheese (my favorite is Miyoko’s), and vegan milk (coconut milk is best) and these can be vegan!

-How should I store Red Velvet Cookies?
+How should I store red velvet cookies?

 Because these are made with cream cheese frosting, they need to be store in an airtight container in the fridge.

-Organic Red Velvet Cookies
+Sourdough Red Velvet Cookies Without Food Coloring

 Mimi Council